ericdouglas/traduz-ai/series/voce-nao-precisa-de-jquery/01-seletores.md

 ```

 ## <a name="padrao"></a>Consegue ver um padrão?

-If we focus exclusively on selector support, and don't need to handle anything older than IE8, seems like we could get pretty far simply by replacing jQuery with this:

 Se nosso objetivo for exclusivamente selecionar elementos, e não precisamos dar suporte a nada mais antigo que o IE8, podemos substituir o jQuery de forma bem simples com: